I find that 18 years after 9/11, re-living the day has grown harder somehow and not easier.

 It became painfully clear within a few hours that our bandages and antiseptics and sutures were not what they needed.
 We didn't have what they needed.
 No one did.
 So we returned home in silence.
 And defeat.

-We threw out our clothes rather than trying to wash the stench from them and slept fitfully.
+I threw out my clothes rather than trying to wash the stench from them and slept fitfully.

-In the morning, we did the same thing we've done every morning since.
-We woke up changed.
+In the morning, I did the same thing I've done every morning since.
+I woke up changed.

 18 years.
 It hasn't gotten any easier to re-live 9/11.
 But I'm just as grateful as I was then - for all of the days after.